hlissner/dotfiles/README.md

   Because declarative, generational, and immutable configuration is a godsend when you have a fleet of computers to manage.

++ **Should I use NixOS?**

+  **Short answer:** no.

+  **Long answer:** no really.
+Don't.

+  **Long long answer:** no really, I'm not kidding.
+Don't.

+  **Unsigned long long answer:** Ok ok.
+Do any of these sound like you?

+  - You only have one (maybe two) systems to NixOS-ify.
+  - You lack the discipline or dedication to learn a new language, google your issues, and trial'n'error your way to NixOS enlightenment -- all on your own.
+  - "Declarative", "generational", and "immutable" don't make you _fully_ erect.
+  - You're a unix virgin or have limited experience with Linux distros.
+  - You arrived at NixOS by following trends, rather than your needs.
+  - You need somebody else to tell you whether or not you need NixOS.

+  **Then no, you should _not_ use NixOS.**

+  - The learning curve is steep.
+  - NixOS is unlike other Linux distros.
+Your issues will be unique and difficult to google.
+  - The overhead of managing a NixOS config will rarely pay for itself with fewer than 3 systems.
+  - Official documentation for Nix and NixOS is vast, but shallow.
+  - Unofficial resources and example configs are sparse, tend to either be too simple or too complex, or outdated.
+  - The Nix language is obtuse and its toolchain is complicated; multiply this by 1,000 if you've never touched the shell or a functional language before.
+    And you _will_ have to learn Nix to do a fraction of what makes NixOS worth any of the trouble.
+  - A decent grasp of Linux and its ecosystem is necessary to distinguish Nix/NixOS issues from conventional Linux issues (and to debug them).

+  If none of this has deterred you, then you didn't need my advice in the first place.
+Stop procrastinating and try NixOS.

 + **How do you manage secrets?**

   With [agenix].

-+ **How do I change the default username?**

-  1. Set the `USER` environment variable the first time you run `nixos-install`:
-     `USER=myusername nixos-install --root /mnt --flake /path/to/dotfiles#XYZ`
-  2. Or change `"hlissner"` in modules/options.nix.

 + **Why did you write bin/hey?**

-  I envy Guix's CLI and want similar for NixOS, but its toolchain is spread across many commands, none of which are as intuitive: `nix`, `nix-collect-garbage`, `nixos-rebuild`, `nix-env`, `nix-shell`.
+  I envy Guix's CLI and want similar for NixOS, whose toolchain is spread across many commands, none of which are as intuitive: `nix`, `nix-collect-garbage`, `nixos-rebuild`, `nix-env`, `nix-shell`.

   I don't claim `hey` is the answer, but everybody likes their own brew.